What do you watch on TV on Sunday?

 Talking about taxes is nothing to worry about

-To simplify the production of the tax report – which many consider a mystery – Marianne Speer and Jonathan P. Terrain demystify the world of Quebec tax, while allowing for advice and advice.
+To simplify the production of the tax report – which many call a headache – Marianne Speer and Jonathan B. Terrain demystify the Quebec tax world, yet allowing for advice and advice.
 A program designed for young people.

 Sunday, 3:30 pm, MAtv.